PhanaiPundisondQualyfi/QualyfiAssessment/README.md

 - Notebook 3 (SilverToGold)

 Read data from silver container to notebook using abfss:// and a storage access key.
-Created dimension tables and a fact table.
-Loaded the tables to the gold container.
+Created dimension tables and a fact table based on the data schema from the silver container.
+Added additional columns to the dimension tables such as "vendor_name" and "PULocationName" for better visualisation.
+Loaded the tables to the gold container by creating a directory for each table.

 ## 4. Data Visualisation